 Compensation of investment professionals - The series is managed by a Target Date Solutions Committee consisting of investment professionals employed by Capital Research and Management Company.
 The investment professionals managing the series are paid competitive salaries by Capital Research and Management Company.
 In addition, they may receive bonuses based on qualitative considerations, such as an individual's contribution to the organization, which would include service on the Target Date Solutions Committee and service as a portfolio manager to an underlying fund.
 They may also receive quantitative bonuses based on the investment results of fund of funds portfolios managed by Capital Research and Management Company.
 To encourage a long-term focus, bonuses based on investment results are calculated by comparing pretax total investment returns to the results of comparable peers over the most recent one-, three-, five- and eight-year periods, with increasing weight placed on each succeeding measurement period.
-Members of the Target Date Solutions Committee may also serve as portfolio results within those funds.
+Members of the Target Date Solutions Committee may also serve as portfolio managers on underlying funds in which the series invests and to that extent, a quantitative component of their bonus is based on their individual portfolio results within those funds.
 Investment professionals also may participate in profit-sharing plans.
 The relative mix of compensation represented by bonuses, salary and profit-sharing plans will vary depending on the individual's portfolio results, contributions to the organization and other factors.
 Capital Research and Management Company's investment analysts supporting the series are also compensated based on the factors described above.